Jason Harris reviews four .22lr rimfire bolt-action rifles

-Stock choice allows for all tastes, be it the practical synthetic route or plain sporter beech up to varmint-profiled stocks and quality walnut.
+Something for all tastes here whether you want to go down the practical synthetic route or plain sporter beech up to varmint-profiled stocks and quality walnut.

-CZ has some really nice walnut on its rifles and the chequering is always well cut, though the Style’s synthetic black stock seen here is sturdy and perfect for rough use.
+CZ has some really nice walnut on its rifles and the chequering is always well cut, though the Style’s synthetic black stock is sturdy and perfect for rough use.

 So too is the Sako’s polymer stock with angled finger grooves instead of chequering, though their walnut stocks are pleasantly heavy and balance well.